An award-winning Salford-born performance poet has sold out his show in the city in just three weeks.

 — JB Barrington (@JB_Barrington) February 28, 2020

-Suggs from Madness was very impressed by Barrington’s book ‘Woodchip Anaglypta and Nicotined Artex Ceilings’ he took a copy on stage with him at Kendal Calling 2016 and during the headline show he read one of his poems.
+Suggs from Madness was so impressed by Barrington’s book ‘Woodchip Anaglypta and Nicotined Artex Ceilings’ he took a copy on stage with him at Kendal Calling 2016 and during the headline show he read one of his poems.

 As well as performing with both Johnny Vegas and Ricky Tomlinson, he also hosted his own Salford City Radio show and proposed to his fiancé during his own show at Festival No.6.